MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 1. **How do I install Dataverse Accelerator?**
    - Follow the [install instructions](#) of this article to install the Dataverse Accelerator.

-1. **How do I install Dataverse Accelerator?**
+1. **If I don't want the Dataverse Accelerator installed in my environment, can I delete it?**
-   - Follow the [install instructions](#) of this article to install the Dataverse Accelerator.
+   - Yes, you can remove any instance of the Dataverse Accelerator from any environment.
+Follow the [delete instructions](./dataverse-accelerator.md#delete-the-dataverse-accelerator-app) of this article to remove the Dataverse Accelerator from your environment.

 1. **Can I customize Dataverse Accelerator components to fit my specific requirements?**
    - Yes, Dataverse Accelerator provides extensive customization options.
 You can tailor existing components or create new ones from scratch to meet your organization's unique business needs and requirements.

 1. **Is there a cost associated with using Dataverse Accelerator?**
-   - The core components of Dataverse Accelerator are typically available at no additional cost for users with appropriate licenses for Microsoft Power Platform and Dataverse.
-However, additional costs may apply for certain advanced features or services.
+   - The features available in the Dataverse Accelerator are available at no additional cost for users with appropriate licenses for Microsoft Power Platform and Dataverse.
+However, additional costs may apply for storage capacity utilized by some of the features.

 1. **Where can I find support and resources for Dataverse Accelerator?**
    - See the section on [contacting help and support](./contacting-help-and-support) for instructions on getting support either with the features in the Dataverse Accelerator, or if you encounter problems using the application.